Turbulence to order transitions in activity patterned active nematics: Ordering of Vortices

-Finally, we investigate the impact of the 1D degree of freedom along the stripes on the vortex ordering.
-While the antiferromagnetic order develops quickly along the active stripes, the ferromagnetic order takes much longer to develop.
-Qualitatively, the vortices slide into place over time in order to develop ferromagnetic order along the $x$ direction, rather than nucleating in ordered positions initially.
-To remove the 1D degree of freedom, we simulate lines of active circles [Fig.~\ref{fig:ActivityProfiles}(c)] for $\alpha_0 = 1.5$ at varied $\ell_i$.
-As shown in Fig.~\ref{fig:CircleStripes}(a), vortices quickly develop in the active regions, while Fig.~\ref{fig:CircleStripes}(b) indicates that positive topological defects rotate in the center of the vortices while negative defects sit between active regions.
-Although this is similar to the behavior of the active stripe system, the vortex ordering is different.
-In Figs.~\ref{fig:CircleStripes}(c) and (d) we plot $\langle \chi_x \rangle$ and $\langle \chi_y \rangle$ versus $\ell_i$ for the stripe and circle line systems.
-The measures diverge for large $\ell_i$, with $\langle \chi_x \rangle \approx 0$ and $\langle \chi_y \rangle \gtrsim 0$ for the circle lines, but both measures reaching nonzero values for the stripe system.
-The vortices develop quickly due to the large active forces in the active regions, but in the circle line system, they remain frozen in place and cannot reorder along $x$ \cite{SuppNote24}.
-Ordinarily the vortices would naturally adopt an antiferromagnetic ordering along $y$ in a 1D channel, as in the stripe system, but this ordering requires an odd number of negative topological defects to sit between pairs of vortices to mediate the change in chirality.
-As shown in Fig.~\ref{fig:CircleStripes}(b), in the circle line system, the divots between adjacent circles permit two defects to sit between vortices along the edge of the inactive region.
-We find that when one defect is present, the chirality of neighboring vortices changes, but when two defects are present, the chirality remains the same.
-This result underscores the pivotal role that activity geometry plays in determining the ordering of the system.
+Although the vortex stabilizing behavior in the active circle columns is similar to that of the active stripe system, the vortex ordering is different.
+In Figs.~\ref{fig:CircleStripes}(c) and (d) we plot $\langle \chi_x \rangle$ and $\langle \chi_y \rangle$ versus $\ell_i$ for the stripe and circle column systems.
+The measures diverge for large $\ell_i$, with $\langle \chi_x \rangle \approx 0$ and $\langle \chi_y \rangle \gtrsim 0$ for the circle columns, but both measures reaching nonzero values for the stripe system.
+We note that, for the active circle columns, the averages $\langle \chi_{x,y} \rangle$ are averaged over time and three separate realizations with different random initial conditions.
+The vortices develop quickly due to the large active forces in the active regions, but in the circle column system, they remain frozen in place and do not reorder along $x$.
+An example of the dynamics is shown in Supplementary Movie 8.

+The measures of $\chi_x$ in Fig.~\ref{fig:CircleStripes}(c) confirm our hypothesis that the 1D degree of freedom is important for observing ferromagnetic ordering along the transverse direction to the stripes.
+Interestingly, even though the vortices would naturally adopt an antiferromagnetic ordering along $y$ in a 1D channel, as in the stripe system, we observe no ordering, or even a slight ferromagnetic ordering when the columns are well separated in the circle column system.
+As we noted for the activity stripes, antiferromagnetic ordering requires an odd number of negative topological defects to sit between pairs of vortices to mediate the change in chirality.
+As shown in Fig.~\ref{fig:CircleStripes}(b), in the circle column system, the divots between adjacent circles permit two defects to sit between vortices along the edge of the inactive region.
+We find that when one defect is present, the chirality of neighboring vortices changes, but when two defects are present, the chirality remains the same [compare Figs.~\ref{fig:CircleStripes}(a) and \ref{fig:CircleStripes}(b)].
+This result underscores the pivotal role that activity geometry plays in determining the ordering of the system, as well as the interplay between vortex patterning and topological defect dynamics in active nematic systems.